 \subsection{Vectorized Preference Backup}

-After sampling a batch of episodes as described in the previous section, we perform a sequence of vectorized backup operations to update the action preferences values at the sampled beliefs, as detailed in \Cref{alg:backup}.
+After sampling a batch of episodes as described in the previous section, we perform a sequence of vectorized backup operations to update the action preferences values at the sampled beliefs (\Cref{alg:backup}).

 The backup process begins at the leaf nodes reached by the sampled episodes.
 We first perform vectorized aggregation operations to initialize their values based on the heuristic estimates in $\tensor{H}$.
 The function $\textsc{AggregateBeliefVisits}$ (\cref{line:algo_3_aggregate_visits} in \Cref{alg:backup}) performs a batched count of each unique belief node index in the leaf node tensor $\tensor{B}_{\text{leaf}}$ to determine their visit counts.
 Similarly, $\textsc{AggregateHeuristics}$ (\cref{line:aggregate_heuristics}) performs a batched sum of the heuristic values $\tensor{H}$ for each of these unique leaf nodes.
-The final value estimate $\mathcal{V}(\bel)$ for each leaf is then computed by dividing the summed heuristic value by the visit count (\cref{line:calc_leaf_values}).
+The leaf value estimates $\mathcal{V}(\bel)$ are then computed from $\tensor{H}$ and the visit counts (\cref{line:calc_leaf_values}).

-Subsequently, the backup proceeds iteratively from the leaf nodes $d=D_{\max}$ to the root.
-In each iteration, we perform a series of vectorized computations on {\em all} nodes at a given depth to update the corresponding action preferences \tensor{\Psi} according to \cref{eq:preference_update}.
+The backup then proceeds iteratively from the leaf nodes $d=D_{\max}$ to the root.
+We perform a series of vectorized computations on {\em all} nodes at a given depth to update the corresponding action preferences \tensor{\Psi} according to \cref{eq:preference_update}.

 First, we compute a tensor of $Q$ values for all action nodes $\tensor{A}_{d-1}$ (\crefrange{line:R_tensor}{line:Q_tensor}).
 These $Q$ values combine the average immediate reward $\tensor{R}$, computed from the cumulative rewards $\tensor{C}(\tensor{B}_{d-1}, \cdot)$ and the visit counts $\tensor{N}(\tensor{B}_{d-1}, \cdot)$ stored in the global action tensor $\tensor{A}$ (\cref{line:R_tensor}), with the expected future value $\tensor{W}$.
-This future value is computed by the $\textsc{WeightedSum}$ function (\cref{line:W_tensor}) as the weighted average of the values of all child belief nodes in $\tensor{B}_d$.
+This future value is computed by the $\textsc{WeightedSum}$ function (\cref{line:W_tensor}) as a visit-count–weighted average of the values of all child belief nodes in $\tensor{B}_d$.
 Importantly, $\textsc{WeightedSum}$ uses the action’s total visit count as the normalizer; thus, episodes that terminate after selecting the action (and therefore do not create a child belief node) do not contribute to the future-value term.